pluralsight/guides/draft/other/testing-asp-net-core-apps-the-cross-platform-developer-exepirence/article.md

 ### Final Step

 This last step is curious.
 Currently, Visual Studio Code does not provide Intellisense for referenced projects unless the editor is restarted.
 I'm not sure what causes this but fortunately the solution is simple.
 Just open the Command Palette with Cmd-Shift-P on macOS or Ctrl-Shift-P on Windows.
-In the search bar, type `reload` and
+In the search bar, type `reload` and select the `Reload Window` option.

+Figure 4.
+Reloading the editor

+# The First Test